PrimalRex/PrimalRex/README.md

 ### 🔶 <ins>About Me:</ins>

-- 🔭 I'm currently working on [Primal Dominion: Aftermath](https://store.steampowered.com/app/1639510/Primal_Dominion/) & [Transience](https://store.steampowered.com/app/2124100/Transience/) .
+- 🎮 Currently working on [Primal Dominion: Aftermath](https://store.steampowered.com/app/1639510/Primal_Dominion/) and [Transience](https://store.steampowered.com/app/2124100/Transience/).
-- 🌱 I'm currently learning C++, Java, Python aswell as expanding my knowledge in Unreal Engine / Game Dev.
+- 🌱 Passionate about designing and implementing gameplay systems, AI behaviors, and immersive game mechanics.
-- 💻 Heavily involved in the 3D Space, anything 3D interests me!
+- 💻 Expanding my expertise in C++ and Unreal Engine while exploring other languages like Python and Java.
-- 📓 Check out my blog for random 3D stuff [here](https://harrisbarra.medium.com/)
+- 📓 Sharing my journey and insights in 3D and game development through my blog and my YouTube channel.

-- 🎥 Check out my youtube channel for random 3D stuff [here](https://www.youtube.com/channel/UCBhBr7rNn8pqbvXHayaU2ww)
+- 🔨 Check out some of my projects and prototypes here on Github!

 ***